teambit/docs/docs/bit-basics/06-add-components.md

 * Component version history
 * Dependency graph
 * Documentation
-* Information regarding the [environment](/docs/environments/overview) it needs
+* Details regarding the [environment](/docs/environments/overview) it needs
-* 'Compositions': various instances of that component as it's being used in different contexts and variations
+* Compositions (various instances of that component as it's being used in different contexts and variations)

 > The word “component” is ascribable to any independent feature, whether it is a simple UI primitive, a piece of logic, a data-connected component, or even a full page.

-Let's create a UI 'button' component:
+Let's create a UI 'Button' component:

 ```sh
 $ mkdir components/react/ui/button